Las Vegas (TV series): Music

 A soundtrack for the series was released in September 2005.

 Various theme songs have been used for the opening credits, depending on where, how, or when the show has aired.
-In France, Italy, Spain, Portugal, the Netherlands, the UK, and other countries, the theme song is "Let It Ride" by Charlie Clouser and Jon Ingoldsby, while in other countries, such as the US and Canada, the theme song is "A Little Less Conversation" by Elvis Presley, off of the album Memories: The '68 Comeback Special.
+In France, Italy, Spain, Portugal, the Netherlands, the United Kingdom, and other countries, the theme song is "Let It Ride" by Charlie Clouser and Jon Ingoldsby, while in other countries, such as the United States and Canada, the theme song is "A Little Less Conversation" by Elvis Presley, off of the album Memories: The '68 Comeback Special.

 For American DVD releases, episodes available for viewing on NBC's website and reruns shown on the cable network E!, Clouser's song is used (with the exception of the pilot episode), most likely because the original clearances for use of the Presley song did not extend to syndication and home video sales.

 Release

 Broadcast

 Las Vegas aired on NBC and premiered on September 22, 2003.
 It originally aired on Monday nights, but was moved to Friday nights starting on March 3, 2006.
 NBC had acquired the rights to air NBC Sunday Night Football, through a contract with the National Football League (NFL).
 The NFL sought to distance itself from the city of Las Vegas, and a clause in the contract prohibited any mention of the city during Sunday Night Football.
 This would include next-night promotion of Las Vegas, prompting the change to Fridays.

 The third season ended with several cliffhangers, and the season 4 premiere was delayed twice, eventually premiering on October 27, 2006.
 This was done in order to give 1 vs. 100, a popular new game show, another Friday night in the timeslot, while providing more time to promote the season premiere of Las Vegas.

 The series aired its 100th episode on January 11, 2008.

 The American channel TNT purchased the rights to air reruns, beginning in 2007.
 E! later started airing reruns, in 2020.

-As of October 3, 2022, the digital subchannel COZI TV acquired the broadcast rights to "Las Vegas" and has been airing the show in back to back to back episodes from 11 PM - 2 AM CT/Midnight - 3 AM ET seven nights a week but as of the new acquisition, the opening and closing theme songs have been changed to generic music instead of the original Elvis Presley classic playing "Little Less Conversation" when it originally aired on NBC; this is possibly due to copyright or trademark issues in licensing said music for the program airing on COZI through the Presley Estate.
+Cozi TV acquired the broadcast rights in 2022.